CodeForCary/django-dev-map/README.md

 and deploying to [RedHat OpenShift](https://www.openshift.com/).
 Local development is preferred.

-Regardless, it is probably best to clone this repository within it's own sandbox.
+Note that it is probably best to clone this repository within it's own sandbox.
 It makes both local and OpenShift development much easier.
 One possible directory structure is:

 ```
 code-for-cary/				# your sandbox directory
 |-- cfa-cary-django-site		# this repository
 `-- open-shift				# open-shift staging
 ```

 ### Local Development